gabriellhrn/ghrn.me/content/posts/2023/08/unit-tests-for-aws-cdk.md

 programming language, like Go, and when you deploy, it transforms the Go code into CloudFormation templates and provisions the infrastructure defined in the templates using CloudFormation.
 We don't need to test the provisioning part — that's AWS's job.
-As for us, our job is to ensure is that our CloudFormation templates are valid and have the resources and properties they're supposed to have.
+As for us, our job is to ensure that our CloudFormation templates are valid and have the resources and properties they're supposed to have.
 Accordingly, asserting the templates generated from our code guarantees the correctness of any changes we might have made to the code.
 Let's jump into the